Maleick/Cobalt-Docker/README.md

 ## Files

 - **`Dockerfile`**: Defines the Docker image for the Cobalt Strike team server.
-It installs the necessary dependencies, downloads and installs Cobalt Strike, and sets up the container environment.
+It installs the necessary dependencies, downloads and installs Cobalt Strike (tested with 4.12), and sets up the container environment.
 - **`cobalt-docker.sh`**: A shell script that automates the process of building the Docker image and running the container.
 It prompts for your Cobalt Strike license key and a password for the team server.
-- **`malleable.profile`**: A sample Malleable C2 profile to customize the appearance of your Cobalt Strike traffic.
+- **`malleable.profile`**: A default Malleable C2 profile to customize the appearance of your Cobalt Strike traffic.
+- **`malleable.profile.4.12-drip` / `malleable.profile.4.12-drip-vaex`**: Additional example Malleable C2 profiles tailored and validated for Cobalt Strike 4.12.

 ## Setup and Usage